aardappel/lobster/docs/source/memory_management.md

 * `for` borrows what it iterates over and doesn't care about its body.
   It produces an element variable that wants to be owned.
   Note: this may change in the future to also allow borrowing.
-* String constants conceptually result in an owned value (they are heap object), but currently they actually result in a borrow.
-This is because strings are most frequently passed to context that would prefer to borrow (like `+` or many builtin functions) and thus produce a lot of reference count churn.
+* String constants conceptually result in an owned value (they are a heap object), but currently they actually result in a borrow.
+This is because strings are most frequently passed to contexts that would prefer to borrow (like `+` or many builtin functions) and thus produce a lot of reference count churn.
 To avoid this, the VM allocates strings on first use, but never lets the reference count drop to 0, meaning they can safely be borrowed, and reduce total reference counting.
-  Or more simply: it's as if there exists an anonymous global variable for each string constant that's actually used.
+  Or more simply: it's as if there exists an anonymous global variable for each string constant that's actually used, and which you borrow from.
 * `+` on strings wants to borrow, and returns owned.
 This is the same in principle for all binary operators, but thanks to "inline structs" this doesn't matter for most of them anymore.